LucasHoffSchmidt/LucasHoffSchmidt/README.md

 # Hi there 👋

-My name is Lucas Hoff Schmidt.

-I am interested in everything data.
+My name is Lucas Hoff Schmidt and I am a dataholic.
+I rely on data in everything I do, to make the best decisions personally and professionally, for myself and for others.

 I have made various projects in data science, data analytics as well as a mobile app.

-To see my projects, click here: [Portfolio Website](https://lucashoffschmidt.github.io/)
+To see these, simply click here: [Portfolio Website](https://lucashoffschmidt.github.io/)

 ## Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/lucas-hoff-schmidt-594855156/)
 - Email: [Lucashoffschmidt@gmail.com](mailto:Lucashoffschmidt@gmail.com)

-Thank you for visiting my profile!
+Thank you for taking the time to read my riveting bio!